vintagepc/MK404/README.md

 #### LCD Window:
 - Scroll wheel moves the encoder.
 - Left or right button down/up controls click/release
+- Middle button opens a context menu with actions, which may offer additional functionality beyond keyboard shortcuts.
+Items typically have similar functionality and labelling to their scripting counterparts.

 #### Printer visualization Window (when not in nozzle-cam mode):
 - Left button: Rotate
 - Middle button: Pan